$426 Find Cheap Flights from Adelaide to New Zealand

 The average price of all round-trip flights from Adelaide to New Zealand clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Adelaide to New Zealand, look for departures on Fridays and avoid leaving on a Thursday, as it's usually the priciest day.
+If you are looking for a flight deal from Adelaide to New Zealand, look for departures on Sundays and avoid leaving on a Thursday, as it's usually the priciest day.
 When flying back from New Zealand, Tuesday is the cheapest day to fly and Thursday is the most expensive.

 How far in advance should I book a flight from Adelaide to New Zealand?